- Available on: Business and Enterprise plans

 Secrets overview

 View all secrets across every project in your workspace from a single table.
 The Secrets overview gives admins visibility into what secrets exist and which projects they belong to.
-For each secret, you’ll see:-
+You can group secrets by project or by secret.
+For each secret, you’ll see:- Secret name: The name of the secret (for example,

 OpenAI API Key).
 Secret values are never shown. - Associated project: The project the secret belongs to